tracyymaii/Infix-To-Postfix/README.md

 5. After processing `infix`, some operators may be left in the stack.
 Pop and append to `postfix` everything from the stack.

 ## Additional Comments
-In this program, you will consider the following (binary) arithmetic operators: +, -, *, and /.
-You may assume that the expressions you will process are error free.
+In this program, I considered the following (binary) arithmetic operators: +, -, *, and /.
+I assume that the expressions I will process are error free.

 Design a class `Expression` that stores the infix and postfix strings.
 The class must include the following methods: